tianhaoz95/developer-note/fucking-interview/online-assessment/leetcode/1162-as-far-from-land-as-possible.md

                     min_dist = self.getMinDist(x, y, grid)
                     max_dist = max(max_dist, min_dist)
         return max_dist
 ```

+### Review

+As you have probably noticed already, this results in a `time limit exceeded`.
+Let's first take a look at the complexity of this solution.
+When we iterate through all the water location, it is `O(n)` if the size of `grid` is `n`, and when we do the `DFS`, the worst case is to
+look over the entire `grid` which is another `O(n)` inside a `O(n)`, making this solution `O(n^2)`.
+Can we make it better?
+I don't see any
+signs of using binary search like algorithm, so it's probably a `O(n)` problem.
+Hmmm... `O(n)`?
+I smell `DP` and `BFS`.

 ## Thought No. 2

+Instead of going from water, we can go from islands and draw a "distance map", and find the maximum in the "distance map".

 ### Implementation

+The steps are:
+1. Construct a "distance map" with the size of `grid` and initialize it with `-1`.
+2. Iterate through `grid`.
+    1. If see a island, do a `BFS` using a queue for ordereing and "distance map" for memory.
+3. Return the maximum value in the "distance map".

 #### Python Ver.
 1